lmc2179/lmc2179.github.io/drafts/sympy.md

 var = sm.integrate(((x-mean)**2)*f, (x, 0, sm.oo))
 ```

-Easy!
+And just like that, we have computed closed-form expressions for the mean and variance in terms of $s$.
 You could use the [LOTUS](https://en.wikipedia.org/wiki/Law_of_the_unconscious_statistician) to calculate the EV of any function of a random variable this way, if you wanted to.

 Printing $sm.latex(mean)$ and $sm.latex(var)$, we see that: